-24. U. T. Austin: Acceptance of Bequest from the Estate of Maggie Dee Stell, Leon County, Texas, and Establishment of the Maggie Dee Stell Endowed Scholarship Fund.-The Board, upon recommendation of the Asset Management Committee, accepted a bequest of the residue of the Estate of Maggie Dee Stell, Leon County, Texas, valued at approximately \$1,139,140.45, with \$939,140.45 received to date, and established the Maggie Dee Stell Endowed Scholarship Fund at The University of Texas at Austin.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that a bequest of the residue of the Estate of Maggie Dee Stell, Leon County, Texas, valued at approximately \$1,139,140.45, with \$939,140.45 received to date, be accepted to establish the Maggie Dee Stell Endowed Scholarship Fund at U. T. Austin.